This post is also available in: Italiano (Italian)

 One of the popular activities in this colorful town is to buy handmade sandals (you can find some amazing ones at Artigianato Rallo or La Botteguccia) and locally crafted goods like ceramics or limoncello as souvenirs from a wonderful trip to Italy.

 Positano is the best town to stay on the Amalfi Coast if you want to try the sweet, Italian life.
 You might meet celebrities, there are a lot of amazing instagrammable spots and the food is to die for.
-It has at least three awesome beaches, and from April to October you can plan day trips and tours to explore the islands.
+It has at least three awesome beaches, and from April to October you can plan day trips and tours to explore the Amalfi Coast or Capri.

 Yet it might not be for you if you don’t like the crowded, touristy spots.
 Accommodation is also pretty expensive, more than the other towns on the coast… the same goes for clubs and restaurants.
 There are also lots of stairs between you and the beach: take it into account!